Chad Warner: 2020–2021: Debut Seasons

-Rise (2022)
+2022–2023: Rise

 Warner started the 2022 season by missing the opening round with COVID-19 but he played the next game and was the one who kicked the ball to Lance Franklin when he kicked his 1000th goal.
 He then enjoyed a breakout 2022 season with his incredible burst and impact per touch immediately marking him as one of the best young players of the competition.
 AFL journalist Damian Barrett spoke many times about the high esteem he places him in, even counting him a certainty to win the Brownlow at some stage.
 His incredible season was awarded when he was included in the All Australian Squad and was the runner-up in the Bob Skilton Medal.
 He was the clear best on ground for the Swans in their grand final loss.
-Heading into the 2023 season he is one of the favourites to win the Brownlow Medal.